 If you're determined to file bankruptcy on your own, then here are a few steps you need to take:

-- Decide if you need to file bankruptcy: Find out if you really can't pay off debts through other relief options since bankruptcy hurts your credit score.
+Find out if you really can't pay off debts through other relief options since bankruptcy hurts your credit score.

-- Complete a financial management course: Complete a credit counseling course and obtain a certificate 6 months before filing bankruptcy.
+Complete a credit counseling course and obtain a certificate 6 months before filing bankruptcy.

-- Think about the type of bankruptcy: Go through the means test and determine the type of bankruptcy you need to file.
+Go through the means test and determine the type of bankruptcy you need to file.

-- Arrange your documents: Keep all the documents ready and submit them while filing bankruptcy.
+Keep all the documents ready and submit them while filing bankruptcy.

-- Submit your petition: Submit your bankruptcy petition.
+Submit your bankruptcy petition.
 Complete the paperwork and submit them to the bankruptcy trustee.

-- Attend the 341 meeting: Disclose all the facts and answer all the questions of creditors.
+Disclose all the facts and answer all the questions of creditors.
 Know when you should file bankruptcy on your own.